10 steps to buying a home

 Step 1: Start your research early

 As soon as you can, start reading websites, newspapers, and magazines that have real estate listings.
 Make a note of homes you are interested in and see how long they stay on the market.
 Note any changes in asking prices.
-This will give you a sense of the housing trends in certain areas.
+This will give you a sense of the housing trends in neighborhoods where you’re interested in purchasing a home.

 Step 2: Determine how much house you can afford

-But you should make this decision based on your own financial situation.
-Use the affordability calculator from Discover® Home Loans to see how much you might be able to afford.
+You should make this decision based on your own financial situation.
+Try using an online affordability calculator to see how much you might be able to afford.

 Step 3: Get prequalified and preapproved for your mortgage

-Before you start looking for a home, you will need to know how much you can actually spend.
-The best way to do that is to get prequalified for a mortgage.
+Before you start looking for a home, you will need to know how much you can spend.
+The best way to do that is to get prequalified or preapproved for a mortgage.

 This will tell you the price range of the homes you should be looking at.
 Later, you can get preapproved for credit, which involves providing your financial documents (W-2 statements, paycheck stubs, bank account statements, etc.) so your lender can verify your financial status and creditworthiness.